wood forum 2024

 Dr. Laurie Hiemstra, MD, PhD

-Dr. Laurie Hiemstra is a clinical professor in the Faculty of Medicine at the University of Calgary and an orthopaedic surgeon specializing in sport medicine knee ligament injuries.
+Dr. Laurie Hiemstra is a clinical professor in the Faculty of Medicine at the University of Calgary and an orthopaedic surgeon at Banff Sport Medicine specializing in sport medicine knee ligament injuries.
 Her research focuses on ACL reconstruction, patellofemoral instability, and strategies to prevent secondary injury and improve surgical outcomes.
 She is also a leader in advancing gender diversity and inclusion in orthopaedics through international collaborations and organizations.

 Dr. Lauren Beaupre